Things to know about sudden infant death syndrome (SIDS)

 - Immunizations and bad parenting do not cause SIDS.

 - SIDS is not anyone's fault.

 10 Common Symptoms in Infants and Young Toddlers

 What are the risk factors for SIDS?

-Certain infant-care practices have an effect on the risk for SIDS.
+Certain infant care practices have an effect on the risk for SIDS.
 Most notable is the increased risk associated with the placement of infants on their stomachs (prone sleep position) for sleep.
-The "Back to Sleep" campaign was launched in the United States in 1994 and embodies a public-health effort encouraging families to place infants on their backs (supine sleep position) to sleep.
+The "Back to Sleep" (now "Safe to Sleep") campaign was launched in the United States in 1994 and embodies a public health effort encouraging families to place infants on their backs (supine sleep position) to sleep.
 Since the start of this campaign, SIDS rates have dropped 50% in the United States.
-Similar drops have been observed worldwide, highlighting the importance of the supine sleep position for infants.
+Medical professionals have observed similar drops worldwide, highlighting the importance of the supine sleep position for infants.

 Other factors increasing the risk for SIDS include exposure to cigarette smoke, bed-sharing or co-sleeping, over-bundling or the covering of the infant's head by bed covers, loose bedding, or blankets.
-Research studies continue to suggest that breastfeeding, pacifier use, and room-sharing but not bed-sharing for the first year of life may reduce the risk of SIDS.
+Recent research studies suggest that breastfeeding, pacifier use, and room-sharing but not bed-sharing for the first year of life may reduce the risk of SIDS.
 Additional information regarding infant care practices and SIDS risk is available at https://www.healthychildren.org/English/ages-stages/baby/sleep/Pages/Preventing-SIDS.aspx

 Sudden infant death remains an unpredictable, unpreventable, and largely inexplicable tragedy.
 The baby is seemingly healthy without any sign of distress or significant illness prior to the incident.